 The relationship between Iceland and the European Union is defined through Iceland’s membership of the European Economic Area (EEA) since 1994.
 The contracting parties to the EEA Agreement are three of the four EFTA state, Iceland, Liechtenstein and Norway.
 To achieve homogeneity between the EEA and EU, the agreement incorporates hundreds of acts largely identical to the relevant parts of the EC legislation and these acts are made part of the internal legal order of the contracting parties.

 The new Union Civil Protection Mechanism was incorporated into the EEA Agreement in June 2014.
 The Mechanism supports major projects, workshops and training courses in the field of prevention, preparedness and response to natural disasters, both at land and at sea.
 The Working Group on Civil Protection is responsible for EEA EFTA participation in the Union Civil Protection Mechanism 2014-2020.
+Iceland has participated in the Civil Protection Mechanism since 2001.

 The Union Civil Protection Mechanism aims to strengthen the cooperation between the Union and the Member States and to facilitate coordination in the field of Civil Protection in order to improve the effectiveness of systems for preventing, preparing for and responding to natural and man-made disasters.
 Decision No 1313/2013/EU on a Union Civil Protection Mechanism